PoisotLab/MS_befwm_softwarenote/ms.md

 the temporal stability of biomass stocks across populations (`population_stability`).
 This function accepts an additional `threshold` argument, specifying the biomass below which populations are excluded from the analysis.
-Since `befwm` uses robust adaptive numerical integrators (such as ODE45 and ODE78), we suggest that this value be set to either the machine's
+For the same reason as for the `species_richness` threshold, we suggest that this value be set to either the machine's $\epsilon(0.0)$ (*i.e.* the smallest value immediately above 0.0 that the machine can represent), or to
-$\epsilon(0.0)$ (*i.e.* the smallest value immediately above 0.0 that the machine can represent), or to $0.0$.
+$0.0$.
 We found that using either of these values had no qualitative bearing on the results.
 Values close to 0 indicate little variation over time, and increasingly negative values indicate larger fluctuations (relative to the mean standing biomass).

 # Implementation and availability